Cruikshanks/cruikshanks.github.io/_posts/2017-05-15-who-me-being-a-dev-lead.md

 It should also be differentiated from seniority.
 So being the most senior dev does not automatically make you this.
 Previously my assumption would have been the person tagged as lead dev (or dev lead, technical lead, [grand poohba](https://en.wikipedia.org/wiki/Grand_Poobah), whatever your preference is) was the most technically gifted and/or experienced developer in the room.

-In practise it's my experience they're the person willing to do two things
+In practice it's my experience they're the person willing to do two things

 - ***make decisions***
 - ***own the decisions they make***